This qualification has one stage comprising 120 credits.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Certificate of Higher Education in Early Childhood.
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Early Childhood.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.